siddharthshah87/grid-services/README.md

 This environment creates:

 - A VPC with public subnets
-- ECR repositories for the images above
+- ECR repositories for backend and frontend images
-- An IoT Core thing, policy and certificates
+- An IoT Core thing, policy and certificates for VEN
 - An ECS cluster and related IAM roles
-- Fargate services for the VTN and VEN containers
+- Fargate services for backend and frontend
-- An Application Load Balancer exposing the VTN on port 80
+- Application Load Balancers for backend and frontend
-- An IoT topic rule logging messages to S3 bucket `mqtt-forward-mqtt-logs` and Kinesis stream `mqtt-forward-mqtt-stream`
+- An IoT topic rule forwarding telemetry to S3 bucket `mqtt-forward-mqtt-logs` and Kinesis stream `mqtt-forward-mqtt-stream`
+- RDS PostgreSQL database for backend data storage

 Adjust variables and module parameters in `envs/dev/main.tf` as needed (e.g., MQTT topic or IoT endpoint).